 A government budget is not the same as a household budget.
 Within a household budget, most have the option to use funds in different ways.
 It does not work that way with a county budget.
 The majority of the county budget comes in from certain sources and must be used for specific purposes.

-The General Fund, on which most the recent focus has been, is only one of several funds that are included in the countywide budget.
-The General Fund makes up only about one-third of the entire county budget but supports over 50 percent of county overall employees and services.
+The General Fund, on which most of the recent focus has been, is only one of several funds that are included in the countywide budget.
+The General Fund makes up only about one-third of the entire county budget in terms of dollars but supports over 50 percent of county services.
 The consideration of millions in reductions in that fund is quite impactful.

-The county presently operates out of 33 separate and distinct funds – again, most of which can be used only for specific purposes based on the sources of their funding.
-From a budget perspective, it’s best to not think of the county as one single entity – instead, you might think of it like a collection of 33 separate companies, each with different purposes and their own dedicated resources.
+The county presently operates out of 37 separate and distinct funds – again, most of which can be used only for specific purposes based on the sources of their funding.
+From a budget perspective, it’s best not to think of the county as one single entity – instead, you might think of it like a collection of 36 separate companies, each with different purposes and their own dedicated resources.

-However, each one must still work hand-in-hand with the others in order to achieve a balanced budget and the overall mission, vision, values and goals as set forth by the Board of County Commissioners.
+Regardless, each one must still work hand-in-hand with the others in order to achieve a balanced budget and the overall mission, vision, values, and goals as set forth by the Board of County Commissioners.